Why These 9 Literacy Skills Are Every Teacher’s Best Kept Secret

 Using words to crunch numbers in math

 Math isn’t just about making calculations.
-When students are asked to write about their thought processes to explain their reasoning and show their work, they use literacy skills in math instruction, and they need these skills as a precursor to practice and apply mathematical concepts.
+When students explain their reasoning and show their work, they use literacy skills in math instruction, and they need these skills as a precursor to practice and apply mathematical concepts.

 This can be especially important for students who struggle with math, and may need extra support because they’re actively helping themselves understand their learning while building key vocabulary.
 Stronger literacy skills mean stronger math students because they: